Union Pacific Fairbanks-Morse Erie Builts

 The Erie-Builts Are Delivered

-With its delivery in December 1945, this first road locomotive for UP was given the unusual road number of 50-M, with the three units being identified as 50-M-1A, 50-M-2A, and 50-M-3B.
+With its delivery in December 1945, this A-B-A set of Erie-builts were the first road locomotive for UP and were given the unusual road number of 50-M, with the three units being identified as 50-M-1A, 50-M-2A, and 50-M-3B.
 The three units were initially leased to UP as a demonstration.
 Current research suggests that this M-series numbering was a hold-over from the early years of UP's McKeen motor cars, and was used to denote "Motor."
 The number 50-M was in series with UP's Streamliner numbering scheme of 1-M and 2-M for the City of San Francisco and City of Los Angeles E2 trainsets bought in 1937, 3-M, 4-M, and 6-M for the three City of Denver trainsets, 5-M for the A-B E3 locomotive bought in 1939, and 7-M, 8-M, and 9-M for the three A-A sets of E6s, bought in 1940.
 Although the City of San Francisco, City of Los Angeles, and City of Denver locomotives never actually carried these M-series numbers, the quantities do match.
 The planned road numbers for the E7s delivered in 1946 were in this same M-series numbers, as 10-M for two of the six cab units.
 Three of the seven E7Bs were to receive continuations of the 7-M, 8-M and 9-M locomotive sets.

-Because F-M did not have the production capacity at its Beloit, Wisconsin, plant, what were originally to be UP's first road freight locomotives, were built by General Electric under contract for F-M at GE's Erie, Pa., factory, hence the "Erie-built" nickname.
-UP's inital three units were the first of the model to be completed, but a strike at the F-M plant in Beloit delayed further production for additional locomotives for almost a full year.
+Because F-M did not have the production capacity at its plant in Beloit, Wisconsin, the three units that became UP's first road freight locomotives, were built by General Electric under contract for F-M at GE's Erie, Pennsylvania, factory, hence the "Erie-built" nickname.
+UP's initial three units were the first of the model to be completed, but a strike at the F-M plant in Beloit delayed further production for additional locomotives for almost a full year.
 In the meantime, the three initial units tested extensively in both freight service and passenger service on the South-Central District.
 The units were found to be geared too high for freight service, and too low for passenger service.
 After the units were regeared for 104 mph passenger service, they were formally purchased by UP in May 1946.

 The planned delivery of additional Erie-built units in mid 1946 meant that UP would soon run out of numbers in its fleet of passenger units.
 While the E7s from EMD were originally to be delivered in the M-series numbering scheme, they were instead delivered in the new 900-series scheme.
 The need for a new numbering scheme to replace the M-series for the road's diesel locomotives was becoming apparent from the increased quantities of diesels and from its confusing and cumbersome nature.
 The number series selected for the road's diesel locomotives was the 900-series, in sequence with the road's 800-series passenger 4-8-4 steam locomotives.
 This series may have been selected because so many of the diesels were also passenger locomotives.
 Although the E7s were the first new units to receive the new numbering scheme when they were delivered in May 1946, the first in-service units seen in the new scheme were the three F-M Erie-built units.
-These three units were renumbered from their original 50-M numbers to their new 900-series numbers of 981A, 982A, and 983B, in May 1946 at the time of UP's formal purchase of the more Erie-built units from F-M a year later, following settlement of the strike at F-M's beloit plant.
+These three units were renumbered from their original 50-M numbers to their new 900-series numbers of 981A, 982A, and 983B, in May 1946 at the time of UP's formal purchase of the more Erie-built units from F-M a year later, following settlement of the strike at F-M's Beloit plant.

 After testing the Erie-built units, UP found that the two- or three-unit concept of a 6,000 horsepower locomotive for freight service wasn't quite ready.
 With the change in the railroad's presidency in January 1946, the new president, George Ashby, saw greater value in the multiple unit concept that the builders were marketing with the F3 from EMD and the FA/FB from Alco.
 On October 2, he wrote to the Board of Directors, "As per discussions with you from time to time, I have been slow to suggest conversion to diesel power but am now convinced we should make a substantial start in that direction.
 Union Pacific participated in no small part in the development of the diesel locomotive about ten years ago and has not yet accepted it."
 In December 1946, he placed a combined $22 million order with EMD and Alco for 162 units that would be used to fully dieselize the South-Central District, but additional F-M Erie-built units were noticeably not part of the order.